12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 12 Things to do in Cape Range National Park

-The Ningaloo reef is one of the largest fringing coral reefs in not just Australia, but the world.
+The Ningaloo Reef is one of the largest fringing coral reefs in not just Australia, but the world.
 It stretches more than 300km along the North West Cape of Western Australia.
-It’s also the most accessible reef, at no more than 100m from the shore.
+It’s also the most accessible reef, at no more than 50m – 100m from the shore.

-2) Swim with whale sharks and humpback whales
+2) Swim with manta rays, whale sharks or humpback whales

 Whale sharks come to these coasts to feed between March and August.
-While around 30,000 humpback whales migrate through here from July to October.
+While around 30,000 humpback whales migrate through here from June to October.
+Manta rays are pretty much always here!

 If you want to swim with these gentle giants, there are several humpback whale and whale shark tours available.
 Just make sure to book them beforehand, spots fill quickly!